nuvla/documentation/docs/nuvla/user-guide/add-apps.md

 Before we start, there are a few terms that you need to get familiar with:

- - **component**: a component is the simplest type application you can get in Nuvla - a container!
-Components are deployed into Docker Swarm infrastructure services, as a [service](https://docs.docker.com/engine/reference/commandline/service/), with a single replica;
- - **application**: applications are broader that components, in the sense that you can re-use and create your own container deployment recipes freely (like Compose files and Manifests).
-Applications have _2 subtypes_:
-   - **Docker**, meant to be used for Docker Compose and Docker Swarm applications, and expecting a raw Compose file as the deployment recipe, and
+ - **Docker application**, meant to be used for Docker Compose and Docker Swarm applications, and expecting a raw Compose file as the deployment recipe, and
-   - **Kubernetes**, meant to be used for Kubernetes applications, and expecting a Manifest as the deployment recipe.
+ - **Kubernetes application**, meant to be used for Kubernetes applications, and expecting a Manifest as the deployment recipe.

 # Adding Applications via the UI